queenofdowntime/queenofdowntime.github.io/about.md

 In other lives I was a bar/nightclub manager, a copy-editor/proofreader, and an ESL teacher (this one in Rome).

 I now live in East London with my wife (also an engineer) and our many cactuses (cacti? cactae?).

+I try to dedicate a few hours a week to [mentoring and teaching](/resources) minorities in tech.
+If you or someone you know is new to the industry, is trying to make their next move, or is just looking for some general advice, please feel free to reach out.
+I can't promise my advice will be any good but I am happy to be a sounding board or sanity-check!